All Products

 • Added support for persistent connections during passive switchovers.

-• Optimized persistent connections to support transactions that have no write operations under the Read Committed (RC) isolation level.
+• Optimized persistent connections to support transactions with no write operations under the Read Committed (RC) isolation level.

 • Fixed a thread id already exists error caused by thread ID rotation.
 Thread IDs are now less likely to rotate.